flexera-public/policy_templates/operational/flexera/onboarding/README.md

 For administrators [creating and managing credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to use with this policy, the following information is needed:

 - [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
+  - `org_owner`

-  - *`org_owner`* - Required for accessing Service Account and Service Account Client details, SSO, and other Org-scoped configurations
+The high-level access from `org_owner` is required for listing Service Account, Service Account Clients, SSO, and other Org-scoped configurations.

 The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.